breez/lspd/README.md

 1. Compile lspd using `go build .`

 ### Before running
-1. Create a random token (for instance using the command `openssl rand -base64 48`)
+1. Create a random token (for instance using the command `openssl rand -base64 48`, or `./lspd genkey`)
 1. Define the environment variables as described in sample.env.
 If `CERTMAGIC_DOMAIN` is defined, certificate for this domain is automatically obtained and renewed from Let's Encrypt.
 In this case, the port needs to be 443.
 If `CERTMAGIC_DOMAIN` is not defined, lspd needs to run behind a reverse proxy like treafik or nginx.

 ### Running lspd on LND